gplepage/vegas/doc/source/tutorial.rst

     where :math:`I_i \pm \sigma_{i}` are the estimates from individual iterations.
-If the :math:`I_i` are Gaussian, :math:`\chi^2` should be of order the number of degrees of freedom, here the number of iterations minus 1.
+If the :math:`I_i` are Gaussian, :math:`\chi^2` should be of order the number of degrees of freedom (plus or minus the square root of that number);
+    here the number of degrees of freedom is the number of iterations minus 1.

-    The error estimates are not reliable if :math:`\chi^2` is much larger than the number of iterations.
+    The distributions are likely non-Gaussian, and error estimates unreliable, if |chi2| is
+    much larger than the number of iterations.
 This criterion is quantified by the *Q* or *p-value* of the :math:`\chi^2`, which is the probability that a